01-edu/public/subjects/mini-framework/README.md

 - State Management
 - Event Handling

+You will also need to make a [todoMVC](http://todomvc.com/) project using your framework.

 ### Instructions

 You must create documentation for your framework, so that users (auditers) are able to understand and know how to use your framework without experiencing any awkwardness.
 By documentation we mean, the explaining of how does the framework works and how to work with it, for example: how to create a div, how to add an event to a button, etc.